 Within three years of opening 60% of new restaurants close, says Randy White of the White Hutchinson Leisure Group.
 Business Insider calculates that 80% of New York restaurant start-ups fail within five years while American Express puts the number at a scary 90%.

 It’s a wonder anyone ever opens a new restaurant at all.

 When Liquids and Solids at the Handlebar, an edgy gastropub, opened five years ago across the street from the Lamb Lumber Yard on the quiet side of Lake Placid in the Adirondacks, in northern New York, the odds were stacked even higher.

 Tim Loomis and Keegan Konkoski, co-restaurateurs and owners, had never been in business for themselves, had no marketing or financial experience, and were an ex-romantic-couple-to-be.

-“We lost some customers who said the stools didn’t have backs,” added Mr. Loomis.
+“We lost some customers who said the stools didn’t have backs,” added Tim.
 “Nothing about the food and drink, just the stools.”

 Their building at the bottom of the curve on Sentinal Road across from the Chubb River for which they had signed a seven-year lease was also a problem.
 Several previous restaurants had already failed in the same space.

 “We knew it was tiny and needed a lot of love,” said Keegan.

 “Really, it was a total piece of crap.”